Mintplex-Labs/anything-llm/README.md

 ## Standalone scripts

-This repo contains standlone scripts you can run to collect data from a Youtube Channel, Medium articles, local text files, word documents, and the list goes on.
+This repo contains standalone scripts you can run to collect data from a Youtube Channel, Medium articles, local text files, word documents, and the list goes on.
 This is where you will use the `collector/` part of the repo.

 [Go set up and run collector scripts](./collector/README.md)